s-p-k/psyhawk/README.md

 # psyhawk
-A psyclan server manipulation script
+A script for updating passwords/whitelist/blacklist across psyclan servers.
+All a user has to do is update the respective file in the template directory and then run psyhawk script